sd2k/dc/README.md

 Install a recent-ish Rust toolchain if you've not already got one.
 The recommended method is using [Rustup](https://rustup.rs/).

-Then clone this repo and run `cargo install --path .` from the repository root.
+Then run `cargo install --git https://github.com/sd2k/dc` from the repository root.
 This will place the `dc` binary in `~/.cargo/bin`.
 You may need to modify your PATH to move that directory to be earlier than `/usr/bin`, since `dc` already exists on Unix as a calculator.

 ## Shell completion